Young Thomas Grey

 Three more times, Thomas carried fresh charges to the quarterdeck before the orders came to cease firing.
 A moment later, the hurrahs of the crew filtered down to the lower decks, and the boys grinned at each other in relief.

 Even with the Spanish striking their flag, Theodore Grey kept his crew at stations until proper control of the prize was established.
-Diamond had chased off the smaller privateer, and the convoy continued on its way whilst hasty repairs were affected on Cormorant’s decks and rigging.
+Diamond had chased off the smaller privateer, and the convoy continued on its way whilst hasty repairs were effected on Cormorant’s decks and rigging.
 The prize, named El Halcón, The Falcon, also underwent repairs.
-The Spanish prisoners greatly outnumbered whatever prize crew Cormorant could sent and were therefore distributed between the three escorts, who would share in the prize monies anyway, having been all in sight at the surrender.
+The Spanish prisoners greatly outnumbered whatever prize crew Cormorant could send and were therefore distributed between the three escorts, who would share in the prize monies anyway, having been all in sight at the surrender.

 Finally, the tired and hungry crew raised the bulkheads again and Cormorant returned to normal.
 This meant even more work for Thomas and Bartleby, since clearing the cabin for the engagement had left disorder and dirt all over it.
 It also took time for the galley fire to get going again, and as a result, Thomas was only able to serve dinner to his father at the start of the evening watch13.
 By this time, he could hardly stand on his feet anymore, but he manfully stood until the captain turned into being his father.